kiingxo/pulse-ai-dailydigest/README.md

 ## Output Format

-The generated digest includes:
+The generated **Pulse AI** digest includes:

 ### 📋 Executive Summary
-High-level overview of the most significant changes across all repositories.
+High-level overview of the most significant changes in the past 24 hours.

 ### 🏗️ Repository Breakdown
-Detailed summary for each repository with:
+Detailed summary for each repository with recent activity:
 - Commit activity and key changes
 - Pull request status and descriptions
 - Issue updates and resolutions